Einaudi Dissertation Proposal Development Program

 Develop your dissertation on global issues with a toolkit of resources.
 Over the course of the year, you’ll participate in seminars, workshops, and mentoring sessions and receive up to $5,000 for summer research.

-- Seminars: Up to four sessions on topics including proposal writing, research methods, interdisciplinary international studies, and the annual theme.
+- Seminars: Up to three sessions on topics including proposal writing, research methods, and interdisciplinary international studies.

 - Spring workshop: Three-day workshop in May to help you refine your proposal and plan your summer pre-dissertation research.